 Circumstantial evidence is made up of facts that don’t prove the crime but can be used to infer a crime occurred.
 Examples could be:

-- A hot car hood, you sitting in the driver’s seat, your car being on the side of the road.
+- A hot car hood, you sitting in the driver’s seat, or your car being on the side of the road.
 These facts can lead an officer to conclude that you drove, even if there is no direct evidence, such as a witness seeing you drive by.
 Demonstrating that you drove your car while intoxicated is one element the prosecution must prove to gain a conviction for DUI.

 - Empty beer bottles and drug paraphernalia found in your car may be used as circumstantial evidence.